George Floyd protests in Minnesota: Background

-In the years prior to the murder of George Floyd, Minneapolis had seen several police officer-involved shootings and subsequent protests.
-In 2015, the shooting of Jamar Clark resulted in no repercussions for the Minneapolis Police Department (MPD) officers involved, and in 2016, the shooting of Philando Castile in nearby Falcon Heights resulted in a jury acquittal for an involved officer.
-In 2017, the shooting of Justine Damond, by a black police officer, resulted in a twelve-and-a-half-year prison sentence.
-After Floyd's murder, Minneapolis residents responded to the buildup of unanswered grievances and the lack of concrete changes to living conditions due to structural racism.

 Locations

 Albert Lea

-On June 2, hundreds of protesters rallied for police accountability at the Freeborn County Courthouse and then marched around town despite severely hot weather.
+On June 2, hundreds of protesters rallied for police accountability in Albert Lea at the Freeborn County Courthouse and then marched around town despite severely hot weather.
 Director of Public Safety JD Carlson told protesters that he did not support Chauvin's actions against Floyd in Minneapolis, and offered an open door between the community and the police department.
 Freeborn County Sheriff Kurt Freitag expressed concern for the protesters, and recommended that they come prepared with water and sun protection if protesting in summer.

 Anoka

 On June 1, dozens of protesters gathered near the Rum River Bridge to peacefully protest the murder of George Floyd.
 Anoka County Sheriff James Stuart spoke in support of the protest.
 Several local officials attended the event, including Minnesota State Senator Jim Abeler.

+Apple Valley

+On May 29, during the early morning hours, Minnesota residents Fornandous Cortez Henderson of Savage and Garrett Ziegler of Long Lake attacked the Dakota County Western Service Center in Apple Valley—a local government building that contained a U.S. passport office, court rooms, and other official services.
+Henderson had targeted the building as revenge for the appearances he made before a court located inside it and because he was angry with law enforcement over Floyd's murder.
+The two men broke several windows with baseball bats and threw Molotov cocktails inside.
+Some of the incendiary devices ignited and caused fire and smoke damage.
+The men also poured flammable liquids around the building and attempted to start other fires.
+Law enforcement that responded to a building alarm arrested Ziegler and Henderson as they fled on foot.